alyssa43/RB129/Practice_Questions.md

 19. How do you initialize a new object?

+    To initialize a new object you must invoke the `#new` method on the class name that you wish to instantiate from, and if applicable pass any arguments required.
+To see if a class requires arguments upon instantiation you can look within the class at the constructor method, which is the `#initialize` instance method.
+When `#new` is invoked, Ruby is triggered to invoke that classes `#initialize` method.
+EX:

+    ```ruby
+    class Person
+      def initialize(name)
+        @name = name
+      end
+    end

+    bob = Person.new('Robert')
+    ```

+    In the above example we have created a new `Person` object by invoking the `#new` method on the class `Person` which takes the String `'Robert'` as an argument.
+Because the `Person#new` method invocation invokes the `Person#initialize` method, the String `'Robert'` is what is being passed into the `Person#initialize` method, which then assigns the `@name` instance variable to reference the String `'Robert'`.
+A new local variable called `bob` is then assigned to reference this new `Person` object.

 20. What is a constructor method?

+    A constructor method is a method that is invoked when an object is being instantiated or created.
+In Ruby, we have the `#initialize` method that we use as the constructor method.

 21. What is an instance variable, and how is it related to an object?

+    An instance variable is a variable that holds a value specifically correlated to an indivdual object.
+It begins with the `@` symbol and  is scoped at the object level.
+Because it is scoped at the object level, that means that each individual object will have their own unique set of instance variables.
+We refer to an objects collection of instance variables as that object's state.

 22. What is an instance method?

+    An instance method is a method that is defined within a class and is available to be invoked by objects of that same class.
+To define an instance method, you use the `def` keyword followed by the method name, all of which goes within the class definition.

 23. <b>How do objects encapsulate state?</b>